Powerful Evidence of Nuclear Wars in Ancient Times

 Physical Evidence of Ancient Nuclear Wars: Desert Glass

 When the Trinity team discovered the green glass in the bomb craters, they named the material “Trinitite.”
-The glass, also called “nuclear,” “atomic,” and “desert” glass, was formed when silica sand was heated to temperatures above 1,700 degrees centigrade by the blast.
+The glass also called “nuclear,” “atomic,” and “desert” glass, was formed when silica sand was heated to temperatures above 1,700 degrees centigrade by the blast.

-After the Trinity test, engineer Albion Hart noticed that the Trinitite was identical to material he had seen in the African desert decades earlier.
+After the Trinity test, engineer Albion Hart noticed that the Trinitite was identical to the material he had seen in the African desert decades earlier.
 He calculated that the size of the African glass deposit indicated a blast ten thousand times more powerful than the Trinity bomb.
-The similarities were dismissed, as no one believed an ancient or modern blast of those proportions was possible.
+The similarities were dismissed, as no one believed an ancient or modern blast of those proportions as possible.

 Earlier, In 1932, an Egyptian Geological Survey team member Patrick Clayton was driving across the desert near the Saad Plateau.
 He said he heard a “crunching” under the wheels of his car; unusual, in that he was driving on sand surfaces.
 He stopped and discovered large pieces of glass in the sand.

 The glass has also been found under Neolithic, Sumerian, and Babylonian layers at archaeological sites in Iraq.
 Is it possible that an ancient civilization prior to the Neolithic period blew itself back to the stone age with nuclear devices?